Our Curriculum Aims

-- Stimulate the children’s interest and understanding of significant events and the lives of people who lived in the past.
+- Stimulate the children’s interest, knowledge and understanding of significant events and the lives of people who lived in the past.

 - Teach children to think as historians e.g. investigating the past by examining historical artefacts and primary sources.